adminxhq/sails-hook-adminx/README.md

 # sails-hook-adminx

-##### What is AdminX?
+## What is AdminX?
-AdminX is the fastest and most complete admin panel for Sails.js
+AdminX is a universal, fast and reliable admin panel

 ## Installation
 ```